bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 When the the Action is taken, the Console would prompt for the name of the service.
 That value would then be passed down to the BES Client and substituted into the local Action script upon execution.

-Click [here](/relevance/reference/bes-action-parameter.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-action-parameter.html) to access the page describing these inspectors.

 **Examples**